cnvrg SDK V2

 ---|---|---|---|---|

-sync | bool | sync the experiment's data or not | No | True |
+sync | boolean | sync experiment's file changes before stopping | No | True |

-# Get Experiment's system utilization
+# Get experiment's system utilization

 You can access the experiment's system resources usage data.
 For example, let's get the 5 last records for memomry utilization percentage:

->>> utilization = e.get_utilization()
+utilization = e.get_utilization()

->>> utilization.attributes['memory']['series'][0]['data'][-5:]
+utilization.attributes['memory']['series'][0]['data'][-5:]

 [[1626601529000, 7.7], [1626601559000, 19.85], [1626601589000, 48.05], [1626601620000, 49.26]]